linsnotes/ssh-login-alert/README.md

 ## Security Considerations

 - **Password Handling:** The script prompts for the email password and stores it in the `msmtp` configuration file.
 Ensure the configuration file is securely handled and permissions are correctly set.
-- **AppArmor Mode:** The script sets AppArmor to complain mode for `msmtp`, reducing its enforcement effectiveness.
+- **AppArmor Mode:** The script sets AppArmor to complain mode for `msmtp`, which reduces its enforcement effectiveness.
+AppArmor is a security module that restricts the actions of programs based on predefined profiles.
+By default, AppArmor may prevent `msmtp` (the mail sending utility) from writing logs to `/var/log/msmtp/msmtp.log`.
+This restriction can interfere with the script's ability to log email sending actions.
 Confirm this action during the script execution.

+To ensure `msmtp` can log its activities, the script sets AppArmor to complain mode for `msmtp`.
+In complain mode, AppArmor allows `msmtp` to perform all actions but logs any actions that would have been blocked if it were in enforcing mode.
+This mode is less restrictive and ensures `msmtp` can write to the log file without issues.

+You will be asked to confirm this action during the script execution.
 - **Symlink Creation:** Overwriting the `sendmail` binary with a symlink may cause unintended side effects.
 Understand the implications and confirm this action during the script execution.

 ## License